tensorlayer/awesome-tensorlayer/readme.md

 ###### MobileNet

-- [MobileNet Network](https://github.com/tensorlayer/tensorlayer/blob/master/example/tutorial_mobilenet.py) for mobile vision applications using the dataset ImageNet based on the paper by [[A. G. Howard et al, 2017]](https://arxiv.org/abs/1704.04861).
+- [MobileNetV1 Network](https://github.com/tensorlayer/tensorlayer/blob/master/example/tutorial_mobilenet.py) for mobile vision applications using the dataset ImageNet based on the paper by [[A. G. Howard et al, 2017]](https://arxiv.org/abs/1704.04861).

-- [MobileNetV1 Network](https://github.com/tensorlayer/tensorlayer/blob/master/example/tutorial_models_mobilenetv1.py) using the Tensorlayer packaged class based on TF-Slim implementation for mobile vision applications using the dataset ImageNet based on the paper by [[A. G. Howard et al, 2017]](https://arxiv.org/abs/1704.04861).
+- [MobileNetV1 Network](https://github.com/tensorlayer/tensorlayer/blob/master/example/tutorial_models_mobilenetv1.py) using the Tensorlayer packaged model for mobile vision applications using the dataset ImageNet based on the paper by [[A. G. Howard et al, 2017]](https://arxiv.org/abs/1704.04861).

 ###### SqueezeNet

 - [SqueezeNet Network](https://github.com/tensorlayer/tensorlayer/blob/master/example/tutorial_squeezenet.py) - a fast and very small (< 0.5MB) network with AlexNet performances using the dataset ImageNet based on the paper by [[F. N. Iandola et al, 2016]](https://arxiv.org/abs/1602.07360).

-- [SqueezeNetV1 Network](https://github.com/tensorlayer/tensorlayer/blob/master/example/tutorial_models_squeezenetv1.py) using the Tensorlayer packaged class based on TF-Slim implementation - a fast and very small (< 0.5MB) network with AlexNet performances using the dataset ImageNet based on the paper by [[F. N. Iandola et al, 2016]](https://arxiv.org/abs/1602.07360).
+- [SqueezeNetV1 Network](https://github.com/tensorlayer/tensorlayer/blob/master/example/tutorial_models_squeezenetv1.py) using the Tensorlayer packaged model - a fast and very small (< 0.5MB) network with AlexNet performances using the dataset ImageNet based on the paper by [[F. N. Iandola et al, 2016]](https://arxiv.org/abs/1602.07360).

 ###### DoReFa